daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 - Primary database cluster that accepts read/writes
 - Secondary clusters as read only

+### Monitoring

+Aurora supports CloudWatch, CloudTrail, Enhanced Monitoring and Performance Insights similarly with RDS.
+However, it also supports **Database Activity Streams**, which provides real-time stream of all the actions in RDS for audit and compliance.

 ## Amazon ElastiCache

 Amazon ElastiCache is a service that adds **caching layers** on top of your databases to help improve the read times of common requests.
 Supports two types of **in-memory** data stores: Redis and Memcached.